-If you ever want to feel like Sandy from Greece (Rizzo) and Bonnie of Bonnie and Clyde fame simultaneously, then this is your city.
+If you ever want to feel like Sandy from Greece (or Rizzo) and Bonnie of Bonnie and Clyde fame simultaneously, then this is your city.

 I need to stress just how restricted this country is in access to things.
-Before flying, I bought loads of tights and packs of colouring pencils.
-These might seem of little consequence, but due to import embargo from the US, they cannot get things like these and the currency is so poor that they would not be able to afford them exported from export approved places like China.
-In less populated areas, people run out of their houses or shelters to ask for anything you might have.
+Before flying, I had read a tip to buy boxes of tights and packs of colouring pencils.
+These might seem of little consequence, but due to import embargo from the US, they cannot get things like these and the currency is so weak against others that they would not be able to afford to buy them exported (from export approved places like China).
+In less populated areas, children run out of their houses or shelters to ask for anything you might have.
 Money, toothpaste, footballs and so tights and pencils were more than well received.
 So when it comes to spices and ingredients, they are way too expensive.